We’ve been trying for years to find out what the real story is with respect to ID requirements for travel by train, especially on Amtrak.

 The US has achieved a situation similar to that in China, where people with too low a social credit score may be allowed to travel by slow train, but not by high-speed train.

 If you have ID, you can take a government-operated Amtrak Acela high-speed train directly from New Haven to Philadelphia.
-If you don’t have ID, you can make the same trip, on the same tracks, but you might have to take local commuter trains that are less comfortable and make many more stops, changing from Metro-North to New Jersey Transit at Penn Station in New York City, and again from NJ Transit to SEPTA in Trenton.
+If you don’t have ID, you can make the same trip, on the same tracks, but you might have to take local commuter trains that are much slower and less comfortable and make many more stops, changing from Metro-North to New Jersey Transit at Penn Station in New York City, and again from NJ Transit to SEPTA in Trenton.